SkiFire13/master-thesis-presentation/presentation.typ

 #slide[
   - *Strategy*: function from vertex to the move to perform

-    - note: it assumes all vertices have at least one succ.
+    - assumes all vertices have at least one successor

   #pause